 The ‘meat’ of the matter:

 “Deep fakes raise the stakes for the “fake news” phenomenon in dramatic fashion (quite literally).
-We have already trolls try to create panic over fake environmental disasters, and the recent Saudi-Qatar crisis by a hack in which someone injected fake stories (with fake quotes by Qatar’s emir) into a Qatari news site.
+We have already seen trolls try to create panic over fake environmental disasters, and the recent Saudi-Qatar crisis may have been fueled by a hack in which someone injected fake stories (with fake quotes by Qatar’s emir) into a Qatari news site.
 Now, let’s throw in realistic-looking videos and audio clips to bolster the lies.
 Consider these terrifying possibilities: